Home » PowerShell Tips » Net User Command – Manage User Accounts from cmd

 The above Windows net user command returns the list of all user accounts on the local computer.

-net user accounts on local computer
+List all user accounts on local computers using net user

-net user accounts on local computer
+List all user accounts on local computers using net user

 net user